Lay3rLabs/avs-toolkit/tools/gui/README.md

 trunk serve --features=autoconnect
 ```

-And if you're making changes to the climb package, add it to the watcher too
+And if you're making changes to the shared package, add it to the watcher too

 ```
-trunk serve --features=autoconnect --watch . --watch ../../packages/climb
+trunk serve --features=autoconnect --watch . --watch ../shared
 ```